sst/guide/_chapters/deploying-through-seed.md

 Let's do it through Git.

-{%change%} Go back to your project root and run the following.
+{%change%} Go back to the notes service in your backend API repo, `services/notes` and run the following.

 ``` bash
 $ npm version patch